RTEMS/rtems-docs/c-user/glossary.rst

     ISR
         An acronym for :term:`Interrupt Service Routine`.

+    ISVV
+        An acronym for Independent Software Verification and Validation.

     kernel
         In this document, this term is used as a synonym for executive.